Adea Danielle: Career

 Danielle pursued a career as a social media influencer and content creator, addressing transgender issues through her content.
 Her work included creating comedy videos with educational elements aimed at increasing understanding of transgender topics.
 Over two years, she grew her TikTok following to 1.5 million before her account was deleted without warning, an action she believed reflected biases against trans creators on the platform.
 Although the account was later reinstated, she expressed concerns over the platform's lack of transparency regarding bans.

-Danielle has maintained an Instagram following of over 138,000 as of 2023, where she posts content focused on her experiences and perspectives as a transgender woman.
+Danielle has maintained an Instagram following of over 472,000 as of 2026, where she posts content focused on her experiences and perspectives as a transgender woman.

 Personal life

 Danielle underwent gender-affirming surgery in 2021 but later expressed regret due to post-surgical complications.
 These complications required her to perform daily dilation to prevent medical issues, which she described as a physically and emotionally demanding routine.

 In her personal relationships, Danielle has shared that she experiences challenges related to societal attitudes towards transgender individuals.
-She often choses not to disclose her transgender identity early in dating to avoid judgment and to allow potential partners to know her without preconceived notions.
+She often chooses not to disclose her transgender identity early in dating to avoid judgment and to allow potential partners to know her without preconceived notions.